orangecalculator/326_212-2018fall/project/project.md

     Now the task: provide all the outputs from the above R scripts.

 2. (40 pts) We start with small tables.
-Download files `airports.csv`, `carriers.csv`, and `plane-data.csv` from the [Supplemental data page](http://stat-computing.org/dataexpo/2009/supplemental-data.html).
-Rename `carries.csv` as `airlines.csv`, and `plane-data.csv` as `planes.csv`.
+Download files `airports.csv`, `airlines.csv`, and `airplanes.csv` as described above.
 Then write an R code snippet that creates a SQLite database containing these three tables in the same names as the filenames (without the extension).
 You may need some editing to read the csv files into R.

 3. (40 pts) Download files `1987.csv.bz2` through `2008.csv.bz2` from the Data Expo website above.
 Do *NOT* uncompress the files. `readr::read_csv()` supports reading bz2-compressed csv files directly.
 Using a `for` loop, write an R code snippet that creates a database table `flights` that contain all the data from 1987 through 2008.
 (Hint: study `append` option in `dbWriteTable()`.)

 4. (40 pts) The created database is more than 10 GB, and accessing the data is this large database takes long time even with a database management system.
 To speed up access to the data, you need to add indices.
 In this [page](http://stat-computing.org/dataexpo/2009/sqlite.html) of the Data Expo website, read the section "Adding indices," and write an R code snippet that adds indices to the database you've just created.
+(Hint. most of the codes in the Data Expo webpage are SQL queries.)

+**Caution**: Indexing takes a lot of hard disk space.
+If your disk space is limited, then you may skip this step.
+However, you should nevertheless write a working code and submit.

-5. (10 pts) Put all the R code snippets you wrote into `flightdata.R` file so that `source()`ing this file will create the database at once.
+1. (10 pts) Put all the R code snippets you wrote into `flightdata.R` file so that `source()`ing this file will create the database at once.

 Part 2.
 Basic Questions (150 pts)
 ---------------------------------